puli/docs.puli.io/at-a-glance.rst

 Resource Overriding
 -------------------

-Consider that you want to change the contents of ``/acme/blog/views/footer.html.twig`` in the "acme/blog" package without touching that package.
-With Puli, you can copy the file to your project and override it in your project:
+When working with third-party packages, it is often necessary to customize files provided by these packages.
+With Puli this becomes a no-brainer: You simply copy the files to your project and override the path mappings:

 .. code-block:: text

     $ puli map /acme/blog/views/footer.html res/views/footer.html

-The file ``res/views/footer.html`` stored in your project will now be returned whenever the resource ``/acme/blog/views/footer.html`` is used.
+The file ``res/views/footer.html`` stored in your project will now be used whenever the resource ``/acme/blog/views/footer.html`` is requested.

 Stream Wrappers
 ---------------